eddieGong2604/football-match-service/README.md

 # Football Match Service

-This Spring Boot application exposes an endpoint capable of searching matches in a football league system based on league, country, team, and season.
+This Spring Boot application exposes several endpoint capable of adding and reading information of a football association, including Countries, Leagues, Teams, and Matches.

 ### How to run

+Make sure Docker is installed.

-Clone this repository to your local machine, change current directory into /scripts folder and run deploy.sh.
+Clone this repository to your local machine, change current directory into /scripts folder and run deploy.sh with argument "football-match-service".

 ```
 git clone https://github.com/eddieGong2604/football-match-service.git